BanDuong/GUI_VideoCall/README.md

 # Tkinter
-Programming Interface with Tkinter in Python\n data login storage in Repository.txt file
+Programming Interface with Tkinter in Python, data login storage in Repository.txt file